truenas/documentation/content/SCALECLIReference/Task/CLISnapshotTask.md

 {{< include file="/_includes/CLIGuideWIP.md" type="page" >}}

 ## Snapshot Namespace
-The **snapshot** namespace has 11 command(s), and is based on snapshot creation and management functions found in the SCALE API and web UI.
+The **snapshot** namespace has 11 commands and is based on snapshot creation and management functions found in the SCALE API and web UI.
 It provides access to periodic snapshot task methods through the **snapshot** commands.

 ## Snapshot Commands